 Service Calls

 Panels not making power.
 Inverter throwing a fault.
 The app says the battery's full but the lights are still off.
-We fix existing solar, ours, theirs, the one the last owner left on the roof.
+We get existing solar fixed, systems we sold, systems someone else built, the one the last owner left on the roof.
 Doesn't matter who built it.
 One number to call.

 No mystery math.